OutSystems/docs-product/src/deliver-mobile/distribute-pwa/intro.md

 One of the reasons why your PWA is not working in iOS might be because of an iOS bug that prevents PWAs from running correctly in the iOS versions 13.0 to 13.2.

 To fix this issue, use iOS 13.3 or later instead.

+### PWA is slow and queries take too long to execute

+If your PWA performs poorly and queries take too long to execute, your local storage model might be too complex or the amount of data that the app needs to handle is too high.
+See [Design a lightweight local storage](https://success.outsystems.com/Documentation/Best_Practices/Development/OutSystems_Mobile_Best_Practices#Design_a_Lightweight_Local_Storage) for recommendations.